The Profitability Pyramid: Where UK Architecture Firms Make & Lose Money

 Introduction: More Work, Less Margin?

-The past two years have been a whirlwind for UK architecture firms.
-Coming out of the pandemic, the industry saw a dramatic rebound, total revenue for RIBA-chartered practices rose by 17% in 2023 and another 13% in 2024.
-Many medium and large firms (20+ employees) expanded headcount, won bigger commissions, and broadened their portfolios into higher-value work like labs, retrofits, and international schemes.
+The past two years have been among the busiest that UK architecture has seen in a decade.
+Coming out of the pandemic, total revenue for RIBA-chartered practices rose by 17% in 2023 and a further 13% in 2024.
+Many larger firms expanded their teams, secured new commissions and entered sectors such as retrofit, healthcare, and science.

-In this blog, we explore The Profitability Pyramid - a strategic model for understanding where architecture firms make money, where they lose it, and what separates the most financially resilient practices from those constantly fighting for margin.
+The Profitability Pyramid outlines where firms make money, where they lose it, and what defines the most financially resilient practices.

 The Pyramid’s Peak: Where Profits Are Made